Trevor Cadieu

 Trevor John Cadieu is a retired senior Canadian military officer.
-He reached the rank of lieutenant general and was slated to become army commander, but released from the military following allegations of sexual misconduct almost 30 years before, and after months of delay in court proceedings.
-Cadieu maintained the allegations were false but needed to be investigated thoroughly to expose the truth.
-In 2022, he travelled to Ukraine to join the fight against the 2022 Russian invasion of Ukraine.
-In October 2023, the charges were stayed by an Ontario judge, ruling that unreasonable delays by military police to disclose information to Cadieu and another accused party led to unreasonable delay in the trial.
+He reached the rank of lieutenant general and was slated to become army commander, but after facing an allegation of sexual assault from nearly 30 years before, and after months of trial delay, took his release from the military.
+Cadieu maintained his innocence from the start, and encouraged a thorough investigation to expose the truth.
+In October 2023, the charge was stayed by an Ontario judge, ruling that unreasonable delays in disclosure by military police had violated his Charter rights.
+Since his release from the Canadian Armed Forces, Cadieu has spent considerable time in Ukraine providing advisory and training support to military leaders in the fight against the 2022 Russian invasion of Ukraine.

 Biography

 Trevor Cadieu was born in Saskatchewan and raised in Vernon, British Columbia.
 He was commissioned as a 2nd Lieutenant in 1995 following studies at the Royal Military College of Canada (B.A.
 History), and was posted to Lord Strathcona’s Horse (Royal Canadians) - colloquially referred to as the Strathcona's - an armoured regiment based in Calgary, Alberta.
 While there, he served in armoured reconnaissance and tank squadrons including a Strathcona Battle Group deployment with the NATO Stabilization Force in Bosnia (1997) and in Kandahar, Afghanistan (2002) as Battle Captain of the Reconnaissance Squadron.

 As a major, he returned to Kandahar from October 2006 to February 2007 in command of a Leopard tank squadron, part of the 1st Battalion The Royal Canadian Regiment Battle Group.
 Notably, this was the first Canadian tank squadron in active combat in almost 60 years.
 In this command, he was awarded the Meritorious Service Medal, the citation noting operational success during major offensives and other engagements against insurgents.
 During 2010-12, Cadieu was the Strathcona's commanding officer.

 Cadieu commanded 1 Canadian Mechanized Brigade Group (2014-2016).
 As a brigadier-general, from July 2016 to July 2017, Cadieu was commander of Commander of Task Force Jerusalem and the inaugural commander of Task Force Middle East, establishing the regional command post in Amman, Jordan.
 This work to strengthen the armed forces of Jordan and Lebanon and maintain strong relations with partners in the region earned him the Meritorious Service Cross.
 Following this overseas tour, Cadieu was appointed commander of 3rd Canadian Division/Joint Task Force West (2017-2019) leading military forces through high-readiness training cycles and in support of several domestic operations.

 As Director of Staff, Strategic Joint Staff (2019-2021), then Major-General Cadieu worked alongside interagency partners to coordinate the Canadian Armed Forces' response to the COVID-19 pandemic, wildfires and floods, and the evacuation from Afghanistan.
 He was promoted to Lieutenant-General in August 2021.